ovh/celery-director/docs/docs/api.md

 - `per_page` (optional, default: 1000): the number of workflows to return
 - `page` (optional, default: 1): the page to start
+- `with_payload` (optional, default: True): return the "payload" property inside the workflows list response

 **Example response:**